310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/minitalk/midori_1.md

             	{% bubble Midori smile %}
               My belongings…?
 Ahh, we're going to be sleeping over starting today, so I brought everything I need from home…

-              Is it a lot to carry…?
+              "Is it a lot to carry"…?
 It wasn't really heavy at all, actually…

               There's a mascot cushion inside, so maybe that's why it looks so bulky…♪
 				{% endbubble %}